2011 San Fernando massacre: Exodus in San Fernando

 After the massacre of the 72 migrants, the discovery of the mass graves and the continuing violence between the Gulf Cartel and Los Zetas, fear so overwhelmed the citizens of San Fernando that more than 10,000 of them left the city.
 The city's mayor, Tomás Gloria Requena, estimates that "around 10% of the population" left to "other towns and cities in Tamaulipas, and possibly to other parts of Mexico and the United States."
 A priest of San Fernando, however, noted that those who left the city were directly "threaten[ed] by the organized crime groups," and that the arrival of the military has brought some of the tranquility the inhabitants of San Fernando wanted.
 The priest related that when he drove around the city to go to other parishes, "heavily armed men with ski-masks ordered [him] to stop and identify [himself]."
 They would let him go after he said he was a priest at a local church, but mentioned that "these risks happened to the whole population."

 Newspapers mention that San Fernando, Tamaulipas, "stayed without policemen," and the ones who were from that municipality were either arrested or assigned different functions.
 The government of Tamaulipas believes that the "exodus of the citizens of San Fernando is transitory, and once order is re-established, the families will be back again."
 On 1 January 2012 the SEDENA thanked the soldiers in San Fernando for bringing order and for "reverting the exodus of San Fernando, an unfortunate phenomenon that occurred due to the violence and the criminal groups that operated in the region."

 Military-led responses and new base

 In May 2011 the federal government sent more than 500 troops to Tamaulipas to combat the drug cartels in the area and work together with the state forces.
 In addition, retired soldiers were also called to voluntarily join in the fight against the organized crime groups.
 A military base was established in the municipality of San Fernando on 18 January 2012.
-The headquarters were inaugurated by Egidio Torre Cantú, the current governor of Tamaulipas.
+The headquarters were inaugurated by Egidio Torre Cantú, then governor of Tamaulipas.
 The base hosts more than 650 military personnel.
 Below is the welcoming speech Torre Cantú gave to the soldiers on their arrival at Tamaulipas:

-"You all come here today to collaborate with the people of Tamaulipas, to show your love for this country and your call for service, and to participate in the establishment of law to bring tranquility to the citizens of this state."
+You all come here today to collaborate with the people of Tamaulipas, to show your love for this country and your call for service, and to participate in the establishment of law to bring tranquility to the citizens of this state.